julien/moco/README.md

 moco
 ----

-*mocos* means "snot" in spanish, and this is what you can probably expect from this code.

 **moco** let's you "mock" http requests easily, you just need to pass a json file to the progam.

 `moco -f FILENAME [-p PORT]`

 The `-f` flag is mandatory and the `-p` flag is optional.